appvia/terranetes/docs/terraform-controller/admin/providers.md

 ---
 # Configure Credentials for a Terraform Module

-Credentials to access the cloud are represented by the [Providers](../reference/providers.terraform.appvia.io.md) in the terraform-controller, a namespaced resource that usually lives in the same location as the controller.
-When defining a terraform module, developers reference an existing provider using `spec.providerRef`, and then tie the resource and credentials together.
+Credentials to access the cloud are represented by the [Providers](../reference/providers.terraform.appvia.io.md) in the terraform-controller, a cluster scoped resource.
+When defining a terraform module developers reference a provider using `spec.providerRef`, tying together the resource and credentials.

-:::tip
+:::important
-Credentials never leave the terraform-controller namespace to remove the risk of exposure.
+Note, credentials never leave the terraform-controller namespace, removing the risk of exposure.
 :::

 ## Use a provider

-To reference an existing provider apply the following Terraform configuration:
+To reference an a Provider apply the following Terraform configuration:

 ```yaml
 apiVersion: terraform.appvia.io/v1alpha1